 The Company's historical operating results, primarily those related to the MiFi Business, indicate that substantial doubt exists related to the Company's ability to continue as a going concern.
 The Company's management believes that the closing of the sale of the MiFi Business is probable of occurring and mitigating the substantial doubt raised by the Company's historical operating results and will satisfy its liquidity needs for the twelve months following the filing date of this report.
 In the unlikely event that the sale of the MiFi Business does not close, the Company would require an alternative source of financing to divest the MiFi Business elsewhere or to otherwise streamline the MiFi Business as may be needed.
-The Company has had discussions with potential financing sources, and the Company's management believes that it is probable that such financing would be available to the Company based on terms that have been presented to the Company by financial sources.
+The Company has had discussions with potential financing sources, and the Company's management believes that it is probable that such financing would be available to the Company by financial sources.